TheBaljitSingh/Headout-assignment/readme.md

 # Gimini Admin Prompt:

 --- Admin Route: api/v1/user/leaderboard
+Directory structure:
+- server/script: contains an script file to seed the database
+- server/utils: contain custom prompt for Gimini API

+for example:

   const prompt = `Generate a list of 100 random travel-related quiz questions.
 In clue don't mention Destination name.
 Each question should include:
 1. The correct destination name.